chazlarson/test-lib-maker/README.md

 This will:

-1. create five base 1-minute testpattern videos in 4k, 1080p, 720p, 576p, and 480p [if they don't already exist]
+1. create five base 1-minute testpattern videos in 4k, 1080p, 720p, 576p, 480p, 360p, and 240p [if they don't already exist]; these test pattern videos will contain English audio.
-2. create a directory `test_movie_lib`, which contains a couple hundred movies meeting the requirements listed on the Kometa walkthough pages [at time of writing]:
+2. create a directory `test_movie_lib`, which contains a bunch of movies meeting the requirements listed on the Kometa walkthough pages [at time of writing]:

 > For best results with this walkthrough, your test library will contain:
 >